-Supplemental, replaceable batteries carried in the solar car may be used to power: power switch, radios, commercially available electronic panel meters with internal batteries, cell phones, driver ventilation fans (if solely used for driver ventilation), and the horn.
+- 8.2.C.1 Supplemental, replaceable batteries carried in the solar car may be used to power: main power switch, radios, commercially available electronic panel meters with internal batteries, cell phones, driver ventilation fans (if solely used for driver ventilation), and the horn.
 Supplemental battery power may be used to momentarily power the battery protection system (BPS) as defined by Reg.
 8.3 to verify safe battery parameters before energizing the main power switch.
-During a battery fault in which the BPS has automatically opened the main power switch, supplemental battery power may be used to power the battery fans per Reg.
-8.4.D.
+During a battery fault, in which the BPS has automatically opened the main power switch, the supplemental battery power may be used to power the battery fans per Reg.
+8.4.D. - 8.2.C.2 The supplemental battery used during start-up must also be used to power the BPS, BPS Strobe, and BPS Fault Driver Indication under fault conditions.
+This supplemental battery must be located in the battery enclosure.

-8.2.D Other Storage Devices:
+8.2.D Other Storage Devices